 In Italy, the star rating system for hotels does tell you about the level of “fancy,” but not really indicative of the quality.
 Don’t turn your nose up at a two-star hotel, because they can be excellent!
 It’s as much about price point as well, so in an expensive area like Cortina, two was perfect for us.

 We stayed at Hotel Oasi, which was a small hotel just across from the main pedestrian street.
 It was lovely and absolutely perfect for what we needed!
 It was dog friendly and had parking, perfect for a hiking weekend.
 The staff had excellent recommendations for hiking and exploring local spots, as well as knowing which restaurants were open when.
 The hosts gave us enough hiking suggestions to stay a week!

-If you found this info helpful and want a quick way to refer back, go get my list version on Thatch!
+If you found this info helpful and want a quick way to refer back, go get my interactive version on Thatch!
 Thatch is an easy way to keep track to travel ideas and itineraries, and I offer both free and upgraded options for all my destination guides you’ll find on my site!

 Want help with the best Dolomite hiking and views near Cortina d’Ampezzo?
 You can find everything in my outdoor guide to the area!